Swedish title: Musikvetenskap: Musikproduktion

 Kursen i musikproduktion syftar till att ge grundläggande kunskaper praktiskt och teoretiskt inom områden som t.ex. inspelning, mjukvaror, redigering, låtskrivande och akustik. Även fält som produktionshistoria, ljudlandskap, sound och text behandlas inom kursen.
 Det praktiska arbetet sker oftast med mjukvaruprogrammet Logic, men även andra program behandlas på kursen.
 Den egna drivkraften är viktig och på denna kurs ges gott om utrymme för egna musikproduktioner i mindre format.

-- The Theories and Methods of Music Production, 6 ECTS
+- The Theories and Methods of Music Production, 6 credits

-- The History of Music Production, 5 ECTS
+- The History of Music Production, 5 credits

 This course is not open as a freestanding course next semester.
 It can be open for application within a programme or for students in an exchange programme.
 Please ask your academic advisor for information.